4d/docs/website/translated_docs/es/Tags/tags.md

 > If the tag is called in the context of a Web process, when the page is loaded, 4D calls the `On Web Authentication` database method (if it exists).
 If it returns True, 4D executes the method.

-The method must return text in `$0`.
+El método debe devolver el texto en `$0`.
 If the string starts with the code character 1, it is considered as HTML (the same principle is true for the `4DHTML` tag).

-For example, let’s say that you insert the following comment `“Today is<!--#4DSCRIPT/MYMETH/MYPARAM-->”` into a template Web page.
+For example, let’s say that you insert the following comment `“Today is <!--#4DSCRIPT/MYMETH/MYPARAM-->”` into a template Web page.
 When loading the page, 4D calls the `On Web Authentication` database method, then calls the `MYMETH` method and passes the string “/MYPARAM” as the parameter `$1`.
 The method returns text in $0 (for example "12/31/21"); the expression "`Today is<!--#4DSCRIPT/MYMETH/MYPARAM––>`" therefore becomes "Today is 12/31/21".

 The `MYMETH` method is as follows:

 ```4d
   //MYMETH
- C_TEXT($0;$1) //These parameters must always be declared
+ C_TEXT($0;$1) //Estos parámetros deben declararse siempre
  $0:=String(Current date)
 ```